 The pair step into the stable and the taller removes a cylinder from its pocket.
-It bends over the small bundle and sprays something from the cylinder.
+It bends over the small bundle and sprays something from the object.
 “There.
 Now he’s protected from the brain virus the Enforcers have infected this planet with.
 At least his intellect won’t be sapped, and he’ll have a better chance of surviving.”

 A glow appears in the sky in the opposite direction.
 The rough beasts in the stable shift and mutter restlessly.
 Suddenly, a burning armored figure of light screams down the street, faster than the fastest horse.
 It pauses briefly by the alley, inches above the earth, then tears off after the figures, leaving a hole in the wind.

 Moments later, the figures cower against the side of a carpenter’s shop in the brightness.
 With a gesture, the entity disrobes them, revealing dark skin that quickly changes to match the sandstone of the building.
 A gleaming rope snakes from the glinting gauntlet and encircles the two.
 With a flick, the alien enforcer binds them to his back and rockets off into the sky, becoming a bright fading star above the sleeping village.

 In the stable, in a manger, the bundle squirms.
 A curious cow nudges the covers with her nose.